jordanolguin/BudgetBabe/README.md

 1. Navigate to the `client` directory: `cd client` `cd BudgeBabe`

-2. Install app dependencies: `npm i`
+2. Install app dependencies: `npm install`

-3. Start the React Native app on your emulator or device: `npx expo start` `i`
+3. Start the React Native app on your emulator or device: `npx expo start` or `npx expo start --tunnel`

 ### React Web Reset Interface

 1. Navigate to the `web` directory: `cd web`

-2. Install app dependencies: `npm i`
+2. Install app dependencies: `npm install`

 3. Start the React Web App: `npm start`

+### Using ngrok For Local Development (Optional)

+1. In the root level, install app dependecy: `npm install ngrok -g`

+2. Open a new terminal and start ngrok: `ngrok http <your_local_host_port>` (Please note this will have to be updated every 2 hours)

+3. Paste your new URL into `client/BudgetBabe/apollo/client.js` and `web/apollo/apollo.js` in the HTTP URI Link and `server/server.js` in the cors origins.

 ## Usage